tsokk/tc-pl/README.md

   The reference regarding print function in §12.2.5 is unclear.
 I could not find it.
   I checked also chapters 11 and 3 for subsections 2.5 (anticipating a one-off error ;), but that did not clarify the issue.
+* Chapter 13, motivation is more difficult to find as the exercises get more and more demanding.
+The topic of this chapter is clearly very important.
+This and it's exercises might be worth a revisit, when planning for writing a larger program.